RedHatInsights/payload-tracker-frontend/README.md

 docker run -p 8080:8080 frontend:latest
 ```

 **Note:** There is a draw back to using this method to do frontend development, which is inherent in the use of nginx to provide files from the `build` directory.
-In order to apply changes occuring in the frontend, we need to do the following:
+In order to apply changes occurring in the frontend, we need to do the following:

 1. Rebuild frontend
 ```